-This house was disgusting when we bought it; it needed a whole new paint job because of booger stained walls, it needed new carpet because of fecal matter from pets, it smelt like a zoo had been living their for years, the tile floors needed to be stripped down because the previous owners tried a DIY project that obviously went bad, the cabinets were caked with 3 inches of grease, the countertops had lost its grout because of poor maintenance, and the backyard was unfinished.
+This house was disgusting when we bought it; it needed a whole new paint job because of booger stained walls, it needed new carpet because of fecal matter from pets, it smelt like a zoo had been living there for years, the tile floors needed to be stripped down because the previous owners tried a DIY project that obviously went bad, the cabinets were caked with 3 inches of grease, the countertops had lost its grout because of poor maintenance, and the backyard was unfinished.
 Sadly, this house was only 5 years old and had sustained this much damage and abuse.
 They always say buy the worst house in the best neighborhood, well we did!

 I recall our first “discussion” about the house when I realized that renovating a house with anyone, especially my fiance might have been the worst thing I ever decided to do!
 One night, we were talking about paint colors and painting when I suggested that we paint the house a few different colors (not all in the same room) to give the house some character.
-I also suggested we paint the house a nice warm color that was not tan, because at that time everyone’s house was tan.
+I also suggested we paint the house a nice warm color that was not tan because at that time everyone’s house was tan.
 The look that was shot across the room for suggesting something other than tan was priceless!
 He then followed it up with, “What do you mean a different color, we are painting it tan.”

-I don’t know why I was so offended by this, but I certainly was, and I did not want to talk to him anymore, in fact I wanted to go back to my house at that point!
+I don’t know why I was so offended by this, but I certainly was, and I did not want to talk to him anymore, in fact, I wanted to go back to my house at that point!
 I just sat there, stonewalled!
-He didn’t know back then how I fight so he tried to continue the conversation oblivious to the fact that I was mad… He said, “When you paint the house you are going to start in the front…” Oh my lanta, if looks could kill he probably would have been dead.
+He didn’t know back then how I fight so he tried to continue the conversation oblivious to the fact that I was mad… He said, “When you paint the house you are going to start in the front…” Oh my Lanta, if looks could kill he probably would have been dead.
 “Who was he to dictate to me where I was going to start?!”

 Evidently upset at this point, my sweet soon to be husband asked what the matter was and I told him point blank that I didn’t like him being controlling and that I got to help make decisions, especially where I was going to start painting.